NUS-Fintech-Society/SD_Fintech_Website/README.md

 ## Hosting

-For help to request for a change in hosting ip for existing hostnames managed by SOC, contact Sing Ing at limsi@nus.edu.sg
+For help to request for a change in hosting ip for existing hostnames managed by SOC, contact Sing Ing at limsi@nus.edu.sg.